HumphreyLu6/CMPUT-412-C3/README.md

 ## _**Execution**_

--   Once you have the package in your workspace
+-   Once you have the package in your workspace, change the package name to c3

     ```
     cd (your path)/catkin_ws